ahmetaa/fast-dnn/README.md

 If amount of outputs for each input is below %50 of the total outputs, lazy calculation may give around 5-10% speed increase.
 However, because of the JNI round trips, lazy calculation is not as effective as it should be.

-## How it works?
+## How does it work?

 The DNNs used in Automatic Speech Recognition (ASR) systems are usually very large.
 Especially server side applications use networks with sometimes more than 40 million parameters.
 In common ASR systems, for 1 seconds of speech, around 100 full network output activations needs to be calculated.
 This makes around 3-4 billion multiplication and sum operations for 1 second of speech.

 One idea is to use GPUs for this task.
-Indeed they work and they are very fast.
+Indeed they work and they are very fast adn should be preferred for batch processin if possible.
 But they are not as ubiquitous as CPUs and they may not be so practical for real-time speech processing.
 So, for some applications those DNNs needs to run fast in CPUs.
 Conventional calculation techniques becomes too slow for practical use, as stated in the paper, processing 1 second of speech takes around 4 seconds using using naive floating point matrix multiplications.
 Using floating point SIMD instructions comes to mind, but that only brings down the number to around 1 seconds.
 This is still not good enough (Libraries like Eigen and Blas does a much better job though).

 Quantization comes to the rescue.
 Instead of using 32 bit floating numbers for weights and sigmoid activations, 8 bit signed and unsigned numbers can be used.
 32 bit values are linearly quantized to 8 bit numbers.
-This is possible because the weights are usually lie between -2 and 2 (Actually a nice Gaussian curve with small variance), and sigmoid activation values are always between 0 and 1.
+This is possible because the weights are usually lie between -1 and 1 (Actually a Gaussian curve with small variance), and sigmoid activation values are always between 0 and 1.
 Then, using a special SIMD operation, 16 signed integers are multiplied with 16 unsigned integers and results are summed nicely with a couple of SIMD instructions.
 There are some exceptions and caveats but long story short, this reduces the time required for processing 1 second of speech to around 0.25-0.3 seconds.
 Which is acceptable even for the runtime systems.
 For details, please refer to the paper.

 ## Actual Speed
 In general, this network is about a magnitude of order faster than a naive C++/Java implementation.
-According to my tests, it is about 2 times faster than networks that uses BLAS (Via JBlas).
+According to my tests, it is about 30%-50% times faster than networks that uses BLAS (Via JBlas).
 When using Java API, it may take a small hit because of the JNI.
 This library allows usage of very large DNNs (such as 7 2048 node hidden layers and 8000 output nodes).
 But for small networks, speed difference may not be significant.

 ## Limitations
 * Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).